-Counselling, Psychotherapy and help with eating disorders in Brighton & Hove
+Psychotherapy and treatment for eating disorders in Bath

-I also provide eating disorder psychotherapy and counselling for Brighton and Hove, Worthing, Shoreham-on-sea and surrounding areas in East Sussex.
+I provide psychotherapy for North Bath and surrounding areas in Somerset and Wiltshire.
+I am able to offer psychotherapy on Zoom and Skype.
 In my practice I can offer:

 - Psychotherapy for couples.

 - Treatment for eating disorders, anorexia, bulimia and compulsive eating.

 - Psychotherapy for anxiety and depression; these problems may affect the body and mind simultaneously and you may need sessions for a period of time which will help you to be free from medication in the long-term.
 (See a description of how this may occur in the testimonial below).